Suresh-Jat/Suresh-Jat/README.md

 <h1> About </h1>

  <p> Hey there!
-I am Suresh!😎😁 A Computer Science Undergrad, with a love for technology and entrepreneurship.👩‍💻 .🔎 I also enjoy creating stuffs- projects, written content, models, games,etc. as it gives me an outlet to convey my ideas and share my insights!
-I am passionate about Game Development, the physics behind it!!
+I am Suresh!😎😁 A Computer Science Undergrad, with a love for technology and entrepreneurship.👩‍💻 .🔎 I also enjoy creating stuffs- projects, written content, models, apps,etc. as it gives me an outlet to convey my ideas and share my insights!
+I am passionate about App Development.
 I believe that this constant drive to learn and grow and explore more.
 I am excited to take on new challenges and work with a team that shares my enthusiasm.💡 Additionally, I'm eager to work on diverse projects that can mend the numerous vulnerabilities.🎗️Furthermore, I am confident that my problem-solving proficiency will be of vital importance :)
 </p>

 <!--About Ends-->